greg-js/arch-wiki-md-repo/wiki/_content/Abiword.md

 ## LaTeX fonts

-The package [abiword-plugins](https://www.archlinux.org/packages/?name=abiword-plugins)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): replaced by [abiword](https://www.archlinux.org/packages/?name=abiword)]</sup> comes with a function which allows user to insert LaTeX codes in a document.
+The package [abiword-plugins](https://www.archlinux.org/packages/?name=abiword-plugins) comes with a function which allows user to insert LaTeX codes in a document.
 To display mathematics symbols properly, one needs to download [latex-xft-fonts](http://movementarian.org/latex-xft-fonts-0.1.tar.gz) and save it to the directory `/usr/share/fonts`.
 To install the font, extract the tarball and then run the following:

 ```
 # fc-cache -fv